-The Indigenous Education Strategy (IES) Collection has been created in CSU's Digital Object Management System (DOMS) to support staff in the implementation of the Indigenous Education Strategy. (pdf).
-There are a wide range of resources available in this collection, including original items created by Charles Sturt University, and images taken during our annual cultural immersion camps.
+The Indigenous Education Strategy (IES) Collection has been created in Charles Sturt's Digital Object Management System (DOMS) to support staff.
+There is a wide range of resources available in this collection, including original items created by Charles Sturt University, and images taken during our annual cultural immersion camps.

 More information is available at the following links

 To learn more, explore the Collection Help subtopic in the collection.

 If you have any further questions, comments or feedback, contact Lloyd Dolan on 02 6933 2111 or email us at firstname.lastname@example.org